cad605/CS-GY-9163-Application-Security-Assignment-2/GiftcardSite/HW2_Instructions.md

 When you are ready to begin the project, please create a repository on GitHub for your second assignment.
-Like before, be sure to make the repository **private**.
+Like before, be sure to make the repository **private** (**note: if possible.
+You may have trouble getting travis to run if your repo is private, so make it public if it works that way)**.
 Create a travis.yml file, which you will use to test your program later.